-- 1 I In the Model Builder window, click Component 1 (comp 1) 🛅 . - 2 In the Settings window for Component, locate the General section. - 3 Find the Mesh frame coordinates subsection.
-From the Geometry shape order list, choose Cubic.
+- In the Model Builder window, click Component 1 (comp 1) 🛅 . - 2 In the Settings window for Component, locate the Curved Mesh Elements section. - 3 From the Geometry shape function list, choose Cubic Lagrange.

 The ray tracing algorithm computes reflected and refracted ray directions based on a discretized geometry via the underlying finite element mesh.
 A cubic geometry shape order usually introduces less discretization error compared to the default, which uses linear and quadratic polynomials.